-- 1 Special medical examination - (1) The disposal operator should provide full-time workers engaged in accident-derived waste disposal who enter radiation controlled areas with medical examinations on the tests stated below by medical doctors at the time of employment, or being transferred to the work, and once every 6 months thereafter on a regular basis. - It should be noted that the disposal operator should provide a medical examination at the time of employment for a (dispatched) worker who signed a (dispatch) labour contract with a duration of less than six months.
-This is required in order to know his or her health condition, and if he or she has any exposure history. - a.
-Investigation and evaluation on whether he or she has exposure history (for those with exposure history, work locations, work descriptions and durations, if he/she has radiation impairment or subjective symptoms, and others relevant to radiation exposure) - b.
+- 1. Special medical examination - (1) The disposal operator should provide full-time workers engaged in accident-derived waste disposal who enter radiation-controlled areas with medical examinations on the tests stated below by medical doctors at the time of employment, or being transferred to the work, and once every six months thereafter on a regular basis. - It should be noted that the disposal operator should provide a medical examination at the time of employment, etc. for a (dispatched) worker who signed a (dispatch) labor contract with a duration of less than six months.
+This is required in order to know their health condition, and if they have any exposure history. - a.
+Investigation and evaluation on whether they have exposure history (for those with exposure history, work locations, work descriptions and durations, if they have radiation impairment or subjective symptoms, and others relevant to radiation exposure) - b.
 White blood cell count and differential - c.
 Red blood cell count and hemoglobin content test or hematocrit test - d.
 Cataract eye test - e.
-Skin test - (2) Of the medical examination stated in (1), which is provided on a regular basis, a worker should be able to skip all or part of the tests stated in (1) b. to e., if a medical doctor considers that they are unnecessary. - (3) Regardless of (1), the tests stated in (1) b. to e. should not be required, if a medical doctor agrees, for a worker whose effective dose of the previous year of medical examination (provided on a regular basis) was below 5mSv and whose effective dose of the present year is unlikely to exceed 5mSv.
+Skin test - (2) For the medical examination stated in (1), which is provided on a regular basis, a worker should be able to skip all or part of the tests stated in (1) b. to e., if a medical doctor considers them unnecessary. - (3) Regardless of (1), the tests stated in (1) b. to e. should not be required, if a medical doctor agrees, for a worker whose effective dose of previous-year medical examination (provided on a regular basis) was below 5 mSv and whose effective dose for the present year is unlikely to exceed 5 mSv.